jeppeseverens/AMLmap/README.md

+### Important
+This is a backup.
+Please access through OSF: https://osf.io/wq7gx/

 ### AML compendium
 This is a compendium of transcriptional (RNA-seq) data of primary 1224 AML patients, from five different studies.
 Both uncorreted and corrected counts are supplied.
 The data was used for: "paper reference"